You Can Bring RW Training into Any Setting!

 - How Military Chaplains Can Promote Relational Wisdom

 If you are in the military, we encourage you to make use of the teaching options described above for You As an Example and Training Your Staff, thus encouraging your entire unit to improve their relational skills through RW training.
-If you are a military chaplain, being certified as an RW instructor would further enhance your ability to teach RW within the units you serve.
+If you are a military chaplain, being trained as an RW instructor or Coach would further enhance your ability to teach RW within the units you serve.

 9. Law Enforcement, Fire Department, First Responder